 Families can pick up meals for enrolled students at any of the seventeen district schools.
 Meal pickup times vary by location (Kenton County Virtual Meal Pickup Schedule).
-Families are asked to pre order meals by Thursday for pickup the following week (Virtual Meal Pickup Order Form).
-Families will be responsible for paying for breakfast and lunch.
-Payments can be made online at https://www.mypaymentsplus.com/welcome.
+Families are asked to pre order meals for pickup the following week (Virtual Meal Pickup Order Form).